rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 - Added functionality to remove learned words and save progress.
 - Improved user experience with an intuitive UI and smooth transitions.
 - Included error handling for missing files and data inconsistencies.

 ---

+# Day 32: Send Email (smtplib) and Manage Dates (Automated Birthday Wisher)

+## Key Concepts:

+- **SMTP Protocol**: Using Python's `smtplib` library to send emails via an SMTP server.
+- **Date and Time Management**: Utilizing the `datetime` module to handle and compare dates for automated tasks.
+- **CSV Data Handling**: Reading and processing data from a CSV file containing birthdays.
+- **Automation**: Creating a script to automatically check for birthdays and send personalized emails.

+## Project: Automated Birthday Wisher

+Built an automated system to send birthday wishes via email using Python.
+**Key Features**:

+- Uses `smtplib` to connect to an SMTP server and send emails programmatically.
+- Manages dates with `datetime` to check for birthdays on the current day.
+- Stores birthday data (name, email, year, month, day) in a CSV file (`birthdays.csv`).
+- Implements error handling for SMTP connection issues, missing files, and invalid data formats.
+- Secures sensitive email credentials using environment variables (via `python-dotenv`).
+- Provides clear logs and success/error messages in the console.

+---